ros2/ros2_documentation/source/Contributing/CI-Server-Setup.rst

    password=<your application token>

 Now, you should first login with GitHub on Jenkins if you haven't already.
-Then put your github username in and for the application token, browse to the configuration of your user on Jenkins:
+Then put your GitHub username in and for the application token, browse to the configuration of your user on Jenkins:

 https://ci.ros2.org/user/wjwwood/configure